Omarorima/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular fileswith a .js extension
+a script that counts the number of directories